SystemsApproach/sdn/netvirt.rst

 virtualization.

-OVN was built as a set of enhancements to OVS, leveraging OVS for the data plane and OVSDB for the control and management planes.
-The high level architecture of OVN is shown in :numref:`Figure %s
+OVN was built as a set of enhancements to OVS, leveraging OVS for the data plane and a set of databases (built on OVSDB) for the control and management planes.
+The high level architecture of OVN is shown in :numref:`Figure %s <fig-ovn-arch>`.
-<fig-ovn-arch>`.

 .. _fig-ovn-arch:
 .. figure:: figures/Slide51.png